2002–03 NFL playoffs: AFC: Pittsburgh Steelers 36, Cleveland Browns 33

 An amazing performance from Browns quarterback Kelly Holcomb, was overshadowed by journeyman quarterback Tommy Maddox, who led the Steelers to 29 second half points to overcome a 17-point deficit.
 A 3-yard touchdown run by Chris Fuamatu-Maʻafala with 54 seconds left capped the game-winning 58-yard drive.

-On the third play of the game, Holcomb completed an 83-yard pass to Kevin Johnson at the Steelers 1-yard line, setting up William Green's 1-yard touchdown run and giving the Browns a 7–0 lead after just 1:16 had elapsed in the game.
-Most of the rest of the quarter would be taken up by drives that ended in punts, but the Steelers got a big scoring opportunity when Amos Zereoué's 36-yard run gave them a first down on the Cleveland 23-yard line.
+On the third play of the game, Holcomb completed an 83-yard pass to Kevin Johnson at the Steelers' 1-yard line, setting up William Green's 1-yard touchdown run and giving the Browns a 7–0 lead after just 1:16 had elapsed in the game.
+Most of the rest of the quarter would be taken up by drives that ended in punts, but the Steelers got a big scoring opportunity when Amos Zereoué's 36-yard run gave them a first down on the Browns' 23-yard line.
 This would only amount to nothing though, as Maddox was intercepted by Daylon McCutcheon on the next play.

-One play into the second quarter, Steelers receiver Antwaan Randle El fumbled a Browns punt, and Chris Akins recovered the ball for Cleveland on the Steelers 32-yard line.
-On the next play, Cleveland took a 14–0 lead with Holcomb's 32-yard touchdown pass to Dennis Northcutt.
+One play into the second quarter, Steelers wide receiver Antwaan Randle El fumbled a Browns punt, and Chris Akins recovered the ball for the Browns on the Steelers' 32-yard line.
+On the next play, the Browns took a 14–0 lead with Holcomb's 32-yard touchdown pass to Dennis Northcutt.
 The Browns seemed to be taking control of the game now, particularly when another Steelers drive into field goal range was again snuffed out by a McCutheon interception (the Steelers' third turnover in less than six minutes).
 But suddenly Randle El brought the team right back into the game by returning a punt 66 yards for a touchdown, making the score 14–7.
-Cleveland stormed right back, as Holcomb's 29-yard pass to Johnson and two completions to running back Jamel White for 22 total yards earned the team a Phil Dawson field goal that made the score 17-7 going into halftime.
+The Browns stormed right back, as Holcomb's 29-yard pass to Johnson and two completions to running back Jamel White for 22 total yards earned the team a Phil Dawson field goal that made the score 17–7 going into halftime.